 Farming is one of the biggest industries in the world.
 And while, like every industry, it fluctuates, the truth is that at the end of the day we will always need food.
 This means that farming will always be around (though it is changing as technology improves).

 While I am no expert in farming investment, I do know that the growing need for food in parts of the world like China, India, and even here in North America means great things for those looking to invest in the farming sector.
 If that’s you, here are a few ways you can do it (without actually opening up your own farm):

 If you’re a budding real estate investor, you might consider investing in the apartment complex of farming: farmland rentals.
 That’s right, not everyone who’s a farmer actually farms land that they own—I can actually attest to this because my grandfather who used to be a farmer used to rent out portions of his land that he was unable (or at times unwilling) to farm on his own.

 There are small firms and funds set up and managed by people who know what’s what (thankfully, you don’t need an agriculture degree to get in on this) that rent out farmland to those willing to put it to good use.
 And you can make some side cash by buying in on it.

 Yes, you can get farm-related stocks!

-Investments in agriculture can be iffy from time-to-time due to the inconsistency of nature, I mean, you’re not going to get anything from your farm stock if a drought kills all of the canola plants in a year or a fire runs through the corn field.
-But if you’re a higher risk kind of guy or gal you might be into that.
+Investments in agriculture can be iffy from time-to-time due to the inconsistency of nature, I mean, you’re not going to get anything from your farm stock if drought kills all of the canola plants in a year or fire runs through the cornfield.
+But if you’re a higher risk kind of person you might be into that.

 However, if you’re looking for something a little more reliable I have two words for you: farming supplies.
-Farmers need tractors, tools and fertilizer, and there are publicly traded companies with stocks that you can purchase the provide those services.
+Farmers need tractors, tools, and fertilizers, and there are publicly traded companies with stocks that you can purchase the provide those services.
 So, if the stock market is your money language, then this might be right up your alley.